wireapp/brand/Tone of Voice.md

 We intentionally leave some elements of our UI copy abstract.
 This can help to protect users from people with malicious intent (for instance, bots searching for account details).
 A good example is the UI error message that tells people they 'have entered the wrong email, username or password’.
 We may know exactly what’s wrong, but we leave our message vague to stop people from trying to find out if a user account exists.

 ### Select
-Since people can (and will) interact with Zeta across a variety of devices, with a variety of input options (touchscreens, mice, keyboards, etc), it’s important to use the more holistic word ‘select’, rather than something too specific such as ‘click’ or ‘touch’.
+Since people can (and will) interact with Wire across a variety of devices, with a variety of input options (touchscreens, mice, keyboards, etc), it’s important to use the more holistic word ‘select’, rather than something too specific such as ‘click’ or ‘touch’.

 ### Calls to action
 We never ask people to **click here**.
 Instead we link the key nouns or verbs in the call to action.

 ### Style
-* URLs are written as zeta.com/something, not www.zeta.com/something or http://www.zeta.com/something.
+* URLs are written as wire.com/something, not www.wire.com/something or http://www.wire.com/something.
 * The default language for the International English site will be US English.
 * Date format: September 8, 2005 (shortened form is acceptable using the first three letters of the month).
 Do not use: 08.08.05, 08/08/2005 or variations.